dandelion25/Axiomcraft-Modded/README.md

-# scarlet-rains-modded
+# axiomcraft modded 2023
-This is a custom 1.19.2 modpack file for use with multiMC.
+This is a custom 1.19.2 modpack file for use with multiMC, running on forge version 43.2.0.

 Installation instructions are as follows: